mli431/Xemble/README.md

-# RegEnsemble
+# Xemble
-This package is for combining predictions from simple base estimators for improved performance and reduced variation.
+This package is for combining predictions from various simple base estimators for improved performance and reduced variation.

 Benefits:
 - Generalizability: aggregate weak learners for better performance.